luismangubat/spacestagram/README.md

 # Shopify Frontend Internship Challenge 2022

 A Next.js web application that pulls images from NASA's (APOD) Astronomy Picture of the Day API.
-It is displayed in a Instagram like format that allow a user to like,search and share photos.
+It is displayed in a Instagram like forma.

 - [**Challenge app**](https://spacestagram-livid.vercel.app/)
 - [**Challenge specification**](https://docs.google.com/document/d/13zXpyrC2yGxoLXKktxw2VJG2Jw8SdUfliLM-bYQLjqE/edit)